angelara/ev-energy-demand-manager/README.md

 }
 ```

-The logFile will contain the result of each query to Amber's API, whether the smart plug has been switched off/on, and the threshold price has changed.
+The logFile will contain the result of each query to Amber's API, whether the smart plug has been switched off/on, and whether the threshold price has changed.
 This is an example of the log content:

 ```bash
 2023-10-16 14:10:53,944 - INFO - NEM 2023-10-16 13:30 - Threshold 15 & current price is 9.08895 cents.
 The plug stateOn = True has not been changed